djon2003/DNS-323/README.md

 - Download all packages listed in "DNS-323/files-needed/fun_plug_0.7/packages/"
 - Install them all using `fun-plug -i PACKAGE_FILE_NAME`

 > Now fun_plug packages are installed.
-In fact, I did not installed all of them once.
+In fact, I did not installed all of them at once.
 I figured them out one by one.
-A requirement to compile Samba 4.2.0 is Python.
+The only requirement to compile Samba 4.2.0 is Python.
 So let's compile it.

 - Download https://www.python.org/ftp/python/2.6.9/Python-2.6.9.tgz to Volume_1
 - `tar -xvf Python-2.6.9.tgz`